anax32/maketest/README.md

 + TEST(x) : wrap a function x with timing information
 + TEST_GROUP (x) : wrap a function x with timing information as a group
 + TEST_SUITE (x) : wrap a function x with timing information as a suite

+## maketestcc.h
+Header file with utility functions for formatting tests.
+Requires c++ initialiser lists. assert_* functions are implemented as functions.
+TEST_* objects are stl containers.
+This header allows neater formatting and labelling of test code.
+In future, timing information will be added.

+assert specialisations:
++ assert_are_equal (x, y) : assert two values are equal, using == operator
++ assert_are_equal (x, y, t) : assert two values are within a given tolerance, using abs() and -

+TEST (string_name, lambda (void)) : test function with name and code.
+TEST_SET (string_name, list of TESTs) : test set
+TEST_SUITE (string_name, list of TEST_SETs): test suite.
+RUN_TEST (string_name) : name of the test suite to execute.

 ## Makefile
 The magic makefile which compiles all the files matching <TEST_DIR> / \<any> / \<filename>.cpp into test programs.